 Glitch art is the deliberate duplication of old media’s mistakes.
 To create glitch art is to create intentional “accidents.”
 Like pixel art, which draws inspiration from retro technology’s limitations, glitch art takes the shortcomings of the previous era’s technology and transforms them into haunting, enigmatic imagery.

 Simulating glitch effect scan lines.

 Nothing says “glitchy retro technology” like the scan lines of an old television set.
 The subtle background video effects of old CRT tube displays provide a basis for the mood and feel of glitch effects.
-Photoshop’s halftone pattern (found under Filter › Pixelate › Color Halftone) can simulate scan lines when it’s set to the Line option.
+Photoshop’s halftone pattern (found under Filter › Pixelate › Colour Halftone) can simulate scan lines when it’s set to the Line option.
 This gives your image files the subtle look of another era, even if you don’t apply any other photo effects.

-Distorting and separating colors.
+Distorting and separating colours.

 Select the RGB channel you want to use in the Channels panel and select All on the document.
-A Wave effect can apply color-based distortion to just one layer.
+A Wave effect can apply colour-based distortion to just one layer.
 The number of generators indicates how many waves there are and wavelength and amplitude affect the shape of the resulting waves.

-To separate colors, copy and paste the image twice, so you have three copies of it in three different layers.
-In the Blending Options panel, disable the green and blue channels on the first image, the red and blue on the second, and the red and green on the third.
+To separate colours, copy and paste the image twice, so you have three copies of it in three different layers.
+In the Blending Options panel, disable the green and blue channels on the first image, the red and blue on the second and the red and green on the third.
 Go into the Blending mode and select Screen on the top two layers.
 Moving the top two layers will create a glitch effect, with the RGB channels of the same image blurring as you position them.